ashoklimbu07/LLM-test/README.md

 # Free LLM Playground

-A playground for sending the same prompt to multiple free-tier LLMs — Google Gemini, Groq, and OpenRouter — side by side, and comparing how they respond.
+A playground for sending the same prompt to multiple free-tier LLMs — Google Gemini, Groq, and OpenRouter, side by side, and comparing how they respond.

 ## Why this exists

 Different LLMs answer the same prompt differently: in accuracy, style, verbosity, and speed.
-This project was built to make that comparison easy and repeatable — fire one prompt at several free-tier models at once, keep a history of past runs, and see stats (latency, success rate) per model over time, all without needing a paid API key for any provider.
+This project was built to make that comparison easy and repeatable, fire one prompt at several free-tier models at once, keep a history of past runs, and see stats (latency, success rate) per model over time, all without needing a paid API key for any provider.

 ## Folder structure